CloudLabsAI-Azure/AIW-DevOps-with-GitHub-V2/Hands-on lab/ms-spl-implement-ci-cd-hol1-ex-1.md

    ![](media/contosoprovision.png)

-1. Remove the commands from line 7 to 14 from the workflow file.
+1. Remove the commands from line 7 to 14 from the workflow file and save the file.

    ![](media/2dgn163.png)